Pratik Gandhi

-Pratik Gandhi is an Indian actor.
-He worked in Gujarati theatre before entering Gujarati cinema.
-He received wide acclaim for portraying Harshad Mehta in Sony LIV series Scam 1992.
-He acted in several Hindi films thereafter.
+Pratik Gandhi (born 28 April 1980) is an Indian actor known for his work in Gujarati and Hindi films, theater, and television.
+He gained widespread recognition for portraying Harshad Mehta in the Sony LIV series Scam 1992 (2020).
+Gandhi has also starred as Raju in the National award-winning Gujarati film Wrong Side Raju and as Vithal Teedi in the web series Vitthal Teedi.
+In 2024, he appeared in the Hindi films Madgaon Express (2024) and Do Aur Do Pyaar (2024).

 Early life

 Gandhi was born in Surat to parents who were teachers.
-He completed his schooling at V. D. Desai Wadiwala (Bhulka Bhavan) High School in Surat.
+He completed his schooling at V. D. Desai (Wadiwala) in Surat.
 He studied at Surat where he was involved in theatre arts.
 He graduated in Industrial Engineering from the North Maharashtra University, Jalgaon in 2004.
 From 2004 to 2007, he worked with National Productivity Council in Satara and Pune.
 He later worked at Reliance Infrastructure (cement division) in Mumbai from January 2008 to 2016.

-Acting career
+Career

 Gandhi participated in the Gujarati play Aa Paar Ke Pele Paar.
-He played a role in the Gujarati film Bey Yaar (2014) and in plays Mere Piya Gaye Rangoon, Hu Chandrakant Bakshi and Ame Badha Sathe To Duniya Laiye Mathe.
+He played a role in the Gujarati film Bey Yaar (2014) directed by Abhishek Jain and in plays Mere Piya Gaye Rangoon, Hu Chandrakant Bakshi and Ame Badha Sathe To Duniya Laiye Mathe.
 In Mohan's Masala, he performed a monologue in three languages, English, Hindi and Gujarati on the same day.
 He played a lead role in his next film, Wrong Side Raju (2016) which won the National Award for Best Gujarati Film.
 His next Gujarati films Love Ni Bhavai (2017) and Ventilator (2018) were commercially successful.

 He played stockbroker Harshad Mehta in the 2020 Sony LIV biographical drama web series Scam 1992 directed by Hansal Mehta.
 He received wide acclaim for portraying Harshad Mehta.

 Gandhi appeared in the 2021 Hindi film Bhavai where he played a lead.
 The film received mixed reviews.
 His next Hindi film was Atithi Bhooto Bhava was released in 2022.
-Gujarati film Vaahlam Jao Ne (2022) was his next release.
+Gujarati film Vaahlam Jaao Ne (2022) was his next release.

-He will appear in Hindi film Dedh Bigha Zameen, written and directed by Pulkit.
-In July 2022, director Hansal Mehta announced a multi-season biographical web series on Mahatma Gandhi starring Pratik Gandhi in lead role.
+He appears in Hindi film Dedh Bigha Zameen, written and directed by Pulkit.
+In July 2022, director Hansal Mehta announced a multi-season biographical web series Gandhi on Mahatma Gandhi starring Pratik Gandhi in lead role.

+In 2025, Gandhi appeared in the television series Saare Jahan Se Accha: The Silent Guardians, which explores the stories of unsung protectors of India.

 Personal life

-Gandhi's parents are teachers.
-He married actress Bhamini Oza in 2009 and their daughter Miraya was born in 2014.
+He married actress Bhamini Oza in 2008 and their daughter Miraya was born in 2014.